Press release from CoreLogic:

-Looking ahead, the CoreLogic HPI Forecast indicates that home prices will increase by 5.3 percent on a year-over-year basis from May 2017 to May 2018, and on a month-over-month basis home prices are expected to increase by 0.9 percent from May 2017 to June 2017.
+The CoreLogic HPI Forecast indicates that home prices will increase by 4.7 percent on a year-over-year basis from February 2017 to February 2018, and on a month-over-month basis home prices are expected to increase by 0.4 percent from February 2017 to March 2017.
 The CoreLogic HPI Forecast is a projection of home prices using the CoreLogic HPI and other economic variables.
 Values are derived from state-level forecasts by weighting indices according to the number of owner-occupied households for each state.

 Home Prices in Asheville Increase